 With the passage of the California Global Warming Solutions Act of 2006 (Assembly Bill 32) in California, environmental documents for Projects pursuant to CEQA are required to analyze greenhouse gases and assess the potential significance and impacts of GHG emissions.
-Additionally, in 2013, the City of Desert Hot Springs adopted their Climate Action Plan (CAP) that includes policies applicable to new development for the reduction of GHGs.
+Additionally, in 2013, the City of Desert Hot Springs adopted their Climate Action Plan (CAP) that includes policies that applicable to new development for the reduction of GHGs.

-The short-term construction would produce combustion emissions from various sources.
-Related and operational emissions of CO2 equivalent (CO2E) are less than the SCAQMD interim threshold of 10,000 MT/year for industrial facilities.
-The proposed cultivation facility will add a new land use, and as a result, City of Desert Hot Springs Page 42 Draft Initial Study / Mitigated Negative Declaration - CUP 07-17, DA 05-17 May 30, 2017 an increase in greenhouse gas emissions is expected.
+The short-term construction would produce combustion emissions from various sources. related and operational emissions of Co2 equivalent are less than the SCAQMD interim threshold of 10,000

-Potentially Less Than L Significant Significant with S Impact Mitigation Incorporated Significant Impact Impact : -- ------------------------------ ---
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact incorporated

+MT/year for industrial facilities.
+The proposed cultivation facility will add a new land use, and a as result, an increase in greenhouse gas emissions is expected.

 CalEEMod (The California Emissions Estimator Model/CalEEMod Version 2016.3.1) was utilized to estimate the long-term operational air pollutant emissions and the greenhouse gas emissions that would result from implementation of the proposed Project.
-The annual GHG emissions associated with the operation of the proposed cultivation facility is 1,165.8397 MTCO2E per year as summarized in Table VII-1.
+The annual GHG emissions associated with the operation of the proposed cultivation facility is 498.0963 CO2e per year as summarized in Table VII-1.
 Direct and indirect operational emissions associated with the Project are compared with the SCAQMD threshold significance for industrial facilities Projects, which is 10,000 MTCO2e per year.
 Therefore, less than significant impacts are expected.